AdobeDocs/dynamic-media-classic.en/help/using/uploading-files.md

 When you upload items using FTP, you can schedule a subsequent job to begin when the upload is complete.
 If other jobs are scheduled to begin, the jobs you schedule here are queued after them.

-The new job sends a notification to the address that you specify so that the code at that location can be triggered.
-This follow-on publishing job uses the same name as the upload job, but with the text *Pub_* added to the beginning.
+The new job sends a notification to the address that you specify so that the code at that location can execute.
+This subsequent publishing job uses the same name as the upload job, but with the text *Pub_* added as a prefix.

 **To follow an upload with another job:**